phalcon-orphanage/docs/fr/reference/annotations.rst

         public function beforeExecuteRoute($event, $dispatcher)
         {

-            //Parse the annotations in the method currently executed
+            // Parse the annotations in the method currently executed
             $annotations = $this->annotations->getMethod(
                 $dispatcher->getActiveController(),
                 $dispatcher->getActiveMethod()
             );

-            //Check if the method has an annotation 'Cache' if ($annotations->has('Cache')) {
+            // Check if the method has an annotation 'Cache' if ($annotations->has('Cache')) {

-                //The method has the annotation 'Cache'
+                // The method has the annotation 'Cache'
                 $annotation = $annotations->get('Cache');

-                //Get the lifetime
+                // Get the lifetime
                 $lifetime = $annotation->getNamedParameter('lifetime');

                 $options = array('lifetime' => $lifetime);

-                //Check if there is an user defined cache key if ($annotation->hasNamedParameter('key')) {
+                // Check if there is an user defined cache key if ($annotation->hasNamedParameter('key')) {
                     $options['key'] = $annotation->getNamedParameter('key');
                 }

-                //Enable the cache for the current method
+                // Enable the cache for the current method
                 $this->view->cache($options);
             }